-Kick it up a notch to one country per month and it’s possible to scratch them all off, though it will take over 26 years to do it.
+Kick it up a notch to one country per month, and it's possible to scratch them all off,.
+However, it will take over 26 years to do it.

-At an average of one country per week it would take 6 years and 8 weeks to visit every place on TCC’s list (not counting the country you’re currently in).
+At an average of one country per week it would take 6 years and 8 weeks to visit every place on TCC’s list.
+Not counting the country you’re currently in, of course.

-Though it might seem that few besides ol’ Mr. Methuselah could check them all off in their lifetime, in reality quite a few have managed to qualify for and join TCC.
-I suspect it’s because they set out to do it.
+Though it may appear that few besides ol' Mr. Methuselah could check them all off in their lifetime, not so.
+In reality, quite a few have managed to qualify for and join TCC.
+I would suggest that it’s because they set out to do it.
 Something like that is unlikely to be accidental.

 Everyone has a dream.
 Sometimes, more than one.